5 Best Laptops For Data Science (Latest 2023 Libraries & Tools)

 Cluster Computers & Cloud Services

-Cloud services and cluster computers have an almost unlimited amount of RAM and their CPUs clock speeds are probably twice as fast.
-This is the only instance you will see SIGNIFICANT performance gains when it comes processing data.
+Cloud services and cluster computers have an almost unlimited amount of RAM and their CPUs clock speeds are at least twice as fast as the most powerful CPU found on desktops.

 Machine Learning, Deep Learning & Neural Networks

-These rely on CUDA Cores found on NVIDIA GPUs rather than CPU clock speed.
+These rely on CUDA Cores found on NVIDIA GPUs rather than CPU cores.
 This is why computer clusters mostly focus on extremely fast GPU stacks with lots of cores & vRAM.

 3. GPU

-GPUs are mostly useful for Machine Learning, Deep Learning, neural networks & image processing.
+GPUs are CRUCIAL for Machine Learning, Deep Learning, neural networks & image processing.
+Not so crucial for the remaining of data science topics.

-As of 2023, parallel processing is finding its way in more and more data science applications each passing year so a dedicated graphics may be somewhat of a good investment for basic data analysis thus what’s said next MAY apply to those applications too.
+As of late 2024, parallel processing has found its way in other areas of data science so getting a good GPU may be a good investment for basic data analysis.
+However, what’s said next will mostly apply to those four topics.

 NVIDIA vs AMD: CUDA Cores